 Areas of Expertise: Nursing and midwifery

-Teresa worked as a Registered Nurse with older people for over twelve years before moving in to clinical education looking after newly qualified staff through their preceptorship period.
+Teresa worked as a registered nurse with older people for over 12 years before moving in to clinical education, looking after newly qualified staff through their preceptorship period.

 Having qualified as a registered nurse in 2002 from Homerton School of Health Studies, Teresa worked in acute care, community care and private care settings with older people.
 Initially, Teresa undertook a registered nurse role on a department of Medicine for the Elderly before returning to the community trust as a staff nurse in the community hospital.
 This gave her vast experience working within a nurse-led environment at a time when the beginnings of major changes were beginning to impact in the primary care setting.
 She progressed up to the role of ward manager, during which time she undertook her degree in Health Studies.

 Teresa then went to work in a private nursing home as Deputy Manager, and stayed in this role for 15 months giving her an insight in to private healthcare and the challenges it can pose and the different guidelines and legislation it involves.